Making Small Talk - Video Material And Exercise

 4. The man said, "My name is John, by the way."

-From the dialogue, we may conclude that the phrase "by the way" can be used to ....
+As shown in the conversation, the phrase "by the way" can be used to ....

-5. How did they greet each other in their introduction?
+5. What did they say to greet each other in their introduction?

 6. What do we know about the woman's origin?

-7. What did she say about the weather in Hokkaido?
+7. What did she say about the weather in her area?

 8. What did the man say about the weather in his hometown?